RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 OK
 ```

+{{% alert title="Important note" color="info" %}}

-Note than unlike NUMERIC type, using `$.embedding` in the schema for VECTOR will NOT treat the field as an array of vectors, so it will cause indexing failure.
+Unlike NUMERIC type, using a static path such as `$.embedding` in the schema for VECTOR type will **not allow indexing multiple vectors** stored under that field.
+Hence, had `$.embedding` was the path given to the index schema, specifying array of vectors under the `embedding` field in the JSON will cause indexing failure.

+{{% /alert %}}

 Now you can search for the two headphones that are most similar to an image embedding by using vector similarity search KNN query.
 (Note that the vector queries are supported as of dialect 2.)
 The distance between a document to the query vector is defined as the minimum distance between the query vector to a vector that matches the JSONPath specified in the schema.
 For example: